Why Do I Feel Weird or Off? | JED

 Check in With Yourself Physically

 It’s also important to pay attention to your body to see if you’re experiencing any physical symptoms that may be contributing to feeling off.
-One reason you may be feeling weird or off is because you need to take care of a physical need, like eating or getting more sleep, or you may be under emotional stress.
+One reason you may be feeling weird or off is because you need to take care of a physical need, like eating or getting more sleep.
+Or, you might have the sensation that something is wrong physically because you’re experiencing emotional stress that is causing these physical sensations.
 Our bodies can reflect emotional stress even when our “thinking minds” are unaware of it.

 • Do I feel hungry or thirsty?